We asked some of best students how they succeed with study and they provided some fascinating insights.

 And finally, this is more of an obscure one, don’t worry about writing notes from the PowerPoint in your lectures, you can access them later.
 I write down the things my lecturer says on a spare notebook, then write those tidbits out with the lecture notes – you’d be surprised how many exam tips the lecturers mention but not put in the slides!

 Hammad: One major difference between high school and university is that your lecturers and seminar leaders, unlike your teachers, are not going to be there every week trying to support you if you fall behind.
 It’s up to you in university to take control of your own learning!

 However, don’t be alarmed.
 There are plenty of sources of help that you can access in university.
 Your lecturers and seminar leaders will provide you with contact hours where you can come into their office and seek their assistance on problems you might be encountering with your work and for some great tips and advice.

-In the library, you can also find Peer Learning Advisors, high achieving students who can provide you with assistance on things such as referencing or improving your writing.
+Via the library’s online services, you can also find Peer Learning Advisors, high achieving students who can provide you with assistance on things such as referencing or improving your writing.
 They can also give you very useful tips related to your area of study.

 There’s a great deal of resources available; the main difference to high school is that you need to actively seek them out.

 Louis:My biggest tip would be to have an understanding that university is much more independent, self-motivated learning.
 This requires a slight change of mindset in order to get all your work completed in time, and to an appropriate standard.
 Being proactive and seeking help when you need it will definitely make things much easier for you.

 Time management is crucial in third-level education – how do you ensure you’re on top of all of the work?